awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. **Perform a backup** – We recommend that you perform a backup before performing the major version upgrade so that you have a known restore point for your database\.
 If your backup retention period is greater than 0, the upgrade process creates DB snapshots of your DB instance before and after upgrading\.
 To change your backup retention period, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 To perform a backup manually, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.

-1. **Upgrade certain extensions before the major version upgrade** – If you plan to skip a major version with the upgrade, you need to update certain extensions *before* performing the major version upgrade\.
-Upgrading from versions 9\.4\.x, 9\.5\.x, or 9\.6\.x to versions 11\.x skip a major version\.
+1. **Upgrade certain extensions before a major version upgrade** – If you plan to skip a major version with the upgrade, you need to update certain extensions *before* performing the major version upgrade\.
+Upgrading from versions 9\.5\.x or 9\.6\.x to version 11\.x skips a major version\.
 The extensions to update include:
    + `address_standardizer`
    + `address_standardizer_data_us`
    + `postGIS`